-Multidimensional Cadastral System in Germany (8268) Markus Seifert (Germany) Noise map of the city of Dusseldorf (left: during day time, right: at night) 1.3 Urban planning The use of cadastral information urban planning was always essential the 2D-world, in especially consider to the property distribution.
-Nowadays 3D-information is а basic demand of the urban planning sector.
-Demographic effects and other restrictions could be visualized in planning alternatives.
+Multidimensional Cadastral System in Germany (8268) Markus Seifert (Germany) Noise map of the city of Dusseldorf (left: during day time, right: at night) 1.3 Urban planning The use of cadastral information urban planning was always essential the 2D-world. in especially to consider property distribution.
+Nowadays 3D-information is a demand of the urban planning sector.
+Demographic effects and restrictions could other visualized planning in alternatives.